-The master’s degree has three orientations: energy conversion devices, energy systems, and energy management and sustainability.
-In addition to attending regular lectures offered by our internationally-acclaimed professors, students will gain valuable practical experience with laboratory activities in world-class research infrastructures.
+In addition to attending regular lectures offered by our internationally-acclaimed professors, students gain valuable practical experience with laboratory activities in world-class research infrastructures.

-The master’s program is designed to welcome students from various bachelor’s and has a dedicated teaching program aimed to bridge the gap between different students’ backgrounds.
+The Master’s program is designed to welcome students from various Bachelor’s degrees and has a dedicated teaching program aimed to bridge the gap between different students’ backgrounds.

 Simplified study plan

-The strong interdisciplinary character of the master’s degree in Energy Science and Technology is reflected in the fact that the program is open to a wide range of bachelor’s degree holders in applied sciences and engineering, including but not limited to electrical, mechanical and environmental sciences and engineering.
+The strong interdisciplinary character of the Master’s degree in Energy Science and Technology is reflected in the fact that the program is open to a wide range of Bachelor’s degree holders in applied sciences and engineering, including but not limited to electrical engineering, mechanical engineering, and environmental sciences and engineering.